2022 Richmond upon Thames London Borough Council election

 The 2022 Richmond upon Thames London Borough Council election took place on 5 May 2022.
 All 54 members of Richmond upon Thames London Borough Council were elected.
 The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

-In the previous election in 2018, the Liberal Democrats regained control of the council, winning 39 out of the 54 seats with the Conservative Party forming the principal opposition with eleven of the remaining fifteen seats.
 The 2022 election took place under new election boundaries, with the number of councillors remaining the same.
+The Liberal Democrats had controlled the council since the previous election in 2018, and increased their majority, ending on 48 seats, with all Liberal Democrat candidates being elected.
+The Green Party formed the largest opposition group on five seats, with the Conservative Party dropping from 11 seats to 1 seat; they would subsequently lose their final seat in a 2024 by-election.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

-Sinces its formation, Richmond upon Thames has been under Conservative control, Liberal Democrat control, SDP–Liberal Alliance control and no overall control.
+Since its formation, Richmond upon Thames has been under Conservative control, Liberal Democrat control, SDP–Liberal Alliance control and no overall control.
 The Liberal Democrats regained control from the Conservatives in the most recent election in 2018.
 They won 39 seats with 46.7% of the vote across the borough while the Conservatives won 11 seats with 37.6% of the vote and the Greens won 4.5% of the vote.
 The Labour Party won 10.4% of the vote but did not win any seats.
-The leader of the LIberal Democrat group, Gareth Roberts, became council leader following the election.
+The leader of the Liberal Democrat group, Gareth Roberts, became council leader following the election.